 This is an evolving resource, designed to support community singing spaces to be safe, welcoming and liberatory for all voices.
 These conversations, resources and songs are part of a collective commitment to increase our awareness of how systemic oppression moves inside these spaces and heal them, starting with our own hearts and minds.
 Please join us in this lifetime commitment to listening, learning and resisting oppression together.

-I do not own these resources.
 This is a hub for freely and generously-shared offerings by others.
-I welcome edits and additions – please email email@example.com.
+Edits and additions welcome – please email email@example.com.
 Everything here is encouraged to be shared and re-posted elsewhere.

 We plan to continue these conversations, so stay engaged with us to learn about the next opportunity to listen in.